© 2015 YaninaTravels

 1. Spend a day at the Seven Mile Beach

+Did you know that despite its name, Seven Mile Beach is actually only 5.5 miles long?
 Seven Mile Beach is known as the ‘Caribbean’s Best Beach’.
 It is a long coral-sand beach with clear waters on the western end of Grand Cayman island.
 You don’t even need to know how to swim there.
 You can literally snorkel standing up in waist deep water, full with fish swimming around.
 Seven Mile Beach is a public property, however unless you are staying at one of the hotels there, you won’t be able to use complimentary beach umbrellas and chairs.
 Royal Palms offers chair and umbrellas rentals, bathroom and a changing room.

 2. Book a tour to Stingray City and Starfish Point

+Did you know that according to a legend kissing a stingray brings you 7 years of good luck?
 In Stingray City you get a chance to play and kiss stingrays in the middle of the ocean in a series of shallow sandbars.
 Don’t forget that the stingrays are wild animals – be respectful to them and the marine life.
 I went on a tour with Aqcuarius Sea Tours but I wouldn’t recommend them due to customer service issues.
 Also, kissing a stingray on their tour didn’t bring me seven years of good luck!
 However, I heard a good feedback from other island’s visitors about Captain Marvin’s tours.
 They offer 3 hours tour to Stingray City and Starfish Point for the price of $59 per adult.
 You should give them a try and don’t forget to share with me about your experience!

 Starfish Point in Grand Cayman is a tropical breathtaking escape, located in the northeastern tip of the bay.
 A tour boat can take you to that location where you can enjoy the view of starfish living there, also known as “sea stars”, who are looking for food in the shallow crystal clear water.
 Don’t forget to treat with care the starfish and the marine life.
 You shouldn’t take the starfish out of water and expose them to air to take pictures with them.
 If you still want that memorable picture with them, try to avoid fully touching them but slightly bring them up close to the surface of the water, quickly take the photo and let them go.